OllieJones/sqlite-object-cache/readme.txt

 = What is igbinary? =

-[igbinary](https://www.php.net/manual/en/ref.igbinary.php) is a php extension that provides an efficient way to serialize and compress data.
+[igbinary](https://www.php.net/manual/en/ref.igbinary.php) is a php extension that provides an efficient way to serialize and compress the kinds of data objects stored in caches.
 It, in some cases, uses less than half the storage space of the built-in php data [serializer](https://www.php.net/manual/en/function.serialize.php).
-If igbinary is available in your php configuration, this plugin uses it.
+If igbinary is available in your php configuration, this plugin uses it, unless you force it not to by setting `WP_SQLITE_OBJECT_CACHE_SERIALIZE` to `true` in  `wp-config.php`.

+= What is APCu? =

+[APCu](https://www.php.net/manual/en/book.apcu.php) is php extension offering an in-memory storage medium.

 = Does this plugin replace MariaDB or MySQL with SQLite? =